lidarsee/lidarsee_v2_alpha/InventorCAD/README.md

 ## Brass Insert Nut
-For the installing we used brass insert nuts which we mounted by using an old soldering iron.
+For the installation we used brass insert nuts which we mounted by using an old soldering iron.

 ![brassinsertnut](../docs/images/brassInserts.jpg)